 Is business insurance compulsory for courier drivers in Australia?

-For a sole owner-driver courier with one van, basic commercial vehicle and goods in transit cover typically costs $1,500 - $3,500 per year.
-A comprehensive package including public liability ($2M), goods in transit ($20K), statutory liability, and business interruption may cost $3,000 - $6,000+ per year.
+A sole owner-driver with one van can expect to pay $1,800 to $4,000 per year for commercial vehicle and goods in transit cover.
+A comprehensive package including public liability ($5M), goods in transit ($20K), business interruption, and workers compensation for employees may cost $4,000 to $8,000 or more annually.
 Premiums vary based on vehicle type, goods value, delivery area, and claims history.

 Does my courier company's insurance cover me as an owner-driver?